Fmukanda/airbnb-clone-project/README.md

 # airbnb-clone-project
 Welcome to the **Airbnb Clone Project** repository! 🚀

-This project is a full-stack web application designed to clone the accommodation booking platform of AirBnB.
 ***
-## Frontend Requirement
+## Frontend Project
+> ###  Overview
+This project is a full-stack clone of the popular accommodation booking platform AirBnB.
+The goal is to build a functional web application that allows users to browse property listings, view detailed property information, and complete bookings.
+The project will cover frontend development, backend APIs, database design, and deployment.
 > ### Project Goal
-To develop a functional web application that allow user to:
+To develop a functional web application that allow user to browse property listings, view detailed property information, and complete bookings.
- - Browse property listings
- - View detailed property information
- - Complete bookings
 > ### Tech Stack
  - **Frontend:** HTML, CSS, JavaScript, and React
  - **Version Control:** Git and GitHub